Dave-team/Knowledge-base/Business-Intelligence/BI checklist.md

     - When changing fields, do a run on the previous field name and make sure to update all old references with the new version
     - Push to production so all Looker users use most current models
     - Quickly check most used dashboards
     - Update model sets where required - make sure that relevant stakeholders still have relevant access
+    - When modelling a view in an explore, think about the granularity and the joins required.
+Always aim for the least as possible joins to improve performance
+    - If a PDT is a pain to build, consider limiting the size of the tables in the where clause.
 - Spend time each week for Looker management:
     - Access control: do the right people have access to the right models?
     - Do the dashboards still work as expected?